Eagles soar past Patriots to win first Super Bowl title

 The Patriots tried their trick play early in the second quarter, just after Eagles defensive back Malcolm Jenkins drilled Cooks on the head and knocked him from the game with the Eagles holding a 9-3 lead.
 Despite the fact it was a helmet-to-helmet hit, there was no penalty on the play because Cooks had already caught the ball and was running when he was hit.
 Under NFL rules, since Cooks was running and not in the act of catching the ball, it was a legal hit.

-Three plays later, with the Patriots on third down and five at the Philadelphia 35-yard line, the Pats ran a reverse with Gronkowski taking the ball.
-Gronkowski pulled up and lofted a pass to Brady, who took off downfield after making the first handoff.
+Three plays later, with the Patriots on third down and five at the Philadelphia 35-yard line, the Pats ran a reverse with Amendola taking the ball.
+Amendola pulled up and lofted a pass to Brady, who took off downfield after making the first handoff.

-Gronkowski's pass was not perfect but it was on-target.
+Amendola's pass was not perfect but it was on-target.
 However, Brady could not hang on to the ball and it fell incomplete.
 The Pats gambled on fourth down and Brady's pass to Gronkowski was incomplete, giving the Eagles the ball at their own 35-yard line.

 Foles marched the Eagles 65 yards downfield in six plays.
 The drive was capped by running back LeGarrette Blount, a former Patriot, who ran 21 yards up the middle for a touchdown that gave Philadelphia a 15-3 lead.